NightmareLP/pink/README.md

 For further information or help see: http://wiki.minetest.com/wiki/Installing_Mods

-Unzip the vresion of the mod you want (this includes every version 3.1<)
+Unzip the version of the mod you want (this includes every version 3.1<)